yasiryagi/helpdesk/README.md

 ### Description

 `Content Curators` will one day be essential for ensuring that the petabytes of media items uploaded to Joystream are formatted correctly and comprehensively monitored and moderated.
 Our upcoming testnet allows this content monitoring to take place by giving users who are selected for the role administrative access to the Joystream content directory to make changes where necessary.

+A detailed guide on being a Content Curator and the associated responsibilities can be found [here](/roles/content-curators).

 ### Incentives